*This article was updated on 31st March 2020.

 Thus, if your home is valued at RM800,000; you will have to fork out RM1,650 (0.25% X RM100k + 0.2% X RM700k).

-First impressions count.
-Make sure you clean your property and touch-up on damages and worn out articles such as dirty carpets, faulty doorknobs or falling wallpapers.
+Make sure that there is no clutter, and that your house is clean.
+Make sure you touch-up on damages and remove worn out articles such as dirty carpets, faulty doorknobs or falling wallpapers.
 Giving a fresh coat of paint and throwing away unnecessary items can help refresh a space almost immediately.
 All of these will count towards getting a higher selling price at the end of the day, so don’t underestimate the value of a good spruce-up.

 There are several ways to advertise your property for sale.
 You may do it traditionally by using the newspaper’s classifieds section, or the more tech-savvy method of employing property portals like iproperty.com.my.
 If listing on a property portal, do ensure that you have all the important and accurate details included in your listing.